 The platform sends regular updates on its portfolios and how the stock markets can influence them and you can always login to view performance, the funds you are invested in as well as projections to see how your portfolio could perform in the future based on your contributions.

-Nutmeg is fully regulated by the Financial Conduct Authority, meaning it must meet certain standards and protect client money.
+Nutmeg is regulated by the Financial Conduct Authority, meaning it must meet certain standards and protect client money.

-Nutmeg is a member of the UK Financial Services Compensation Scheme (FSCS) which ensured that in the unlikely event of a failure of Nutmeg, coupled with a failure to safeguard customer assets or some other failure (such as negligent advice), the value of customer assets held with Nutmeg may be protected by the FSCS up to the limit of £85,000.
+Nutmeg is a member of the UK Financial Services Compensation Scheme (FSCS) which ensures that in the event of a failure of Nutmeg, coupled with a failure to safeguard customer assets or some other failure (such as negligent advice), the value of customer assets held with Nutmeg may be protected by the FSCS up to the limit of £85,000.

 Additionally, because Nutmeg is regulated you can complain to the Financial Ombudsman Service if you feel you have been treated unfairly and can’t resolve your concerns directly with Nutmeg.
+Please note that none of the above removes the normal risk of losing money, which is the case with all investments.

 Nutmeg Stocks & Shares ISA vs Nutmeg Lifetime ISA